 Remember, higher pollen counts can also make asthma worse.

 It is important to treat hay fever effectively to ensure overall good asthma control.

 - In the past, many people considered hay fever to be a nuisance, with no effective treatment

 - Hay fever can now be effectively treated in many cases.

-- This requires a step by step approach dependant on the severity of symptoms
+- This requires a step by step approach dependent on the severity of symptoms

 - Talk to your GP to ensure you are on the most effective treatment for you

-- If you live in metropolitan Adelaide, you can check the daily pollen count on the Asthma SA pollen count website.
+- If you live in metropolitan Adelaide, you can check the daily pollen count on various weather apps, or by searching on Google.

 - If you have an allergy to pollens, stay indoors during thunderstorms in the pollen season.